-If you want to save time, you may forward all he documents to a travel agent/ tour operator beforehand.
+If you want to save time, you may forward all the documents to a travel agent/ tour operator beforehand.
 They will get the work done before you reach Sikkim.

-The trekking permits in West Sikkim is issued by Tourism Department after obtaining a valid permit from Ministry of Home Department, New Delhi.
+The trekking permits in West Sikkim are issued by Tourism Department after obtaining a valid permit from the Ministry of Home Department, New Delhi.
 I would suggest you get it through a recognized trekking or travel agency.

 Motorcycle Permits for Sikkim for visiting the Protected Areas

 A lot of travellers wish to explore Sikkim on a bike.
 If you are one of those, the procedure of getting the permit is different from the earlier one.
 The main permit is issued by the Tourism Permit Office located near MG Marg at the Sikkim Public Service Commission building in Gangtok.
-You need to know that the motorcycle permit Sikkim can only be obtained from this office.
+The motorcycle permit Sikkim can only be obtained from this office.